friendly-bits/geoblocker-bash/DETAILS.md

 - Fetches ipv4 subnets lists for given country codes from the regional internet registry (automatically selected based on the country).
 - Parses, validates, compiles the downloaded lists, and saves each list to a separate file.
 - Implements extensive sanity checks at each stage (fetching, parsing, validating and saving) and handles errors if they occur.
-- If a "soft" error is encountered (mostly a temporary network error), retries the download up to 3 times.
+- If a "soft" error is encountered (mostly a temporary network error), retries the download again.

 **The -apply script**:  directly interfaces with the firewall.
 Creates or removes ipsets and iptables rules for specified country codes.